-If the price is too high then there is a risk that all the shares will not be sold.
+If the price is too high, then there is a risk that all the shares will not be sold.

 #2 – Underwriting Basis

 This effort is costly for the Underwriting firm.
-In this effort, the underwriting firm guarantees that they will buy all the unsold shares in case all the shares are not sold.
+In this effort, the underwriting firm guarantees that they will buy all the unsold shares if they are not sold.
+There is a guarantee that all the shares will be sold in this method.
 So this is a risk for the Underwriting firm.
-They get more cautious in this method and tries to keep the offering price low.
-Keeping the price low is the loss of potential capital accumulation for the company.
-As the underwriter is keeping the price low so the company is losing on the opportunity of generating higher capital.
-There is a guarantee in this method that all the shares will be sold.
+They get more cautious in this method and keep the offering price low.
+Keeping the price low is the loss of potentialCapital Accumulation is the increase in the value of an investment or a financial asset, whether it is tangible or intangible.
+Interest, royalties, rent, dividend, capital gains are the most common examples of capital accumulation. capital accumulationCapital AccumulationCapital Accumulation is the increase in the value of an investment or a financial asset, whether it is tangible or intangible.
+Interest, royalties, rent, dividend, capital gains are the most common examples of capital accumulation. for the company.
+As the underwriter is keeping the price low, the company is losing the opportunity to generate higher capital.

-Offering Price vs Opening Price
+Offering Price vs. Opening Price

 On the first trading day, the share price is derived purely from the demand and supply of the stock.
 If the demand for the stock is high, then the Opening Price will be more than the Offering Price.
-Similarly, if the demand for the stock is less then the Opening Price will be less than Offering Price.
+Similarly, if the demand for the stock is less, then the Opening Price will be less than Offering Price.
 So the first day when the shares start to trade in public, that price is called Opening Price.

 - It throws the correct valuation of the company.
 It is compared with the Opening price to find the demand for the stock.
-If the Opening price is too high then the demand for the stock is tremendously high.
+If the Opening price is too high, then the demand for the stock is tremendously high.

-- Offering prices are often manipulated by the underwriters and doesn’t reflect the correct valuation of the company.
-At times underwriters keep the price too high just to earn more commission from the capital raised.
-This, in turn, proves to be a loss for the investors who participated in the IPO as the opening price gets far below than offering price.
+- Offering prices are often manipulated by the underwriters and don’t reflect the company’s correct valuation.
+At times underwriters keep the price too high to earn more commission from the capital raised.
+It, in turn, proves to be a loss for the investors who participated in the IPO as the opening price gets far below the offering price.